A2P messaging

 Despite these obstacles, 10DLC SMS A2P messaging is a relatively inexpensive option for many organizations, especially local businesses.
 With 10DLC A2P messaging, you can keep your business phone number, and the number is two-way, so customers can reply to your texts and call you on the number they receive your messages from.

-Fun fact: Dialpad's AI-powered collaboration platform lets you send SMS and MMS messages to clients or prospects, right from the desktop or mobile app:
+Fun fact: Dialpad's Ai-powered communications platform lets you send SMS and MMS messages to clients or prospects, right from the desktop or mobile app.
+You can also keep your main business number for SMS, calls, and MMS—making it more convenient for customers to text or call you back:

 Toll-free numbers (TFN)